-The Foxelli HOG1 Carbon Fiber poles are one of the most inexpensive carbon fiber cork handled competitors that we've seen on the market.
-This contender was only matched by Hiker Hunger, which also reviewed in this year's lineup.
+The Foxelli HOG1 Carbon Fiber poles are one of the less expensive carbon fiber cork-handled competitors that we've seen on the market.
+This contender was only matched by Hiker Hunger, which we also reviewed, and beaten by the Cascade Mountain Tech, a new carbon pole this year for only $45.
 Oddly enough, the Hiker Hunger poles and the HOG1 are almost exact carbon copies of each other, except for subtle differences in logos and locking mechanisms.
 Overall, the HOG1 poles are lightweight, have cork handles, and are super inexpensive.
 However, we do believe that you get what you pay for, and the carbon fiber weave does leave a bit to be desired, as it is rather thin, which makes us question the durability.

 Foxelli HOG1 Carbon Fiber Review

 Cons: Not durable, locking mechanisms aren't so great